Programmable Media

 You can add images and text as overlays on your main image.
 You can apply the same types of transformations on your overlay images as you can with any image and you can use gravity settings or x and y coordinates to control the location of the overlays.
 You can also apply a variety of transformations on text, such as color, font, size, rotation, and more.

 For example, the code below overlays a couple's photo on a mug image.
 The overlay photo is cropped using face detection with adjusted color saturation and a vignette effect applied.
-The word love is added in a pink, fancy font and rotated to fit the design.
-A balloon graphic is also added.
+The word love is added in a brown, fancy font and placed to fit the design.
 Additionally, the final image is cropped and the corners are rounded.

 An image with many transformations and overlays applied